Seattle mayor names task force to guide spending $100M on communities of color

 The group’s members will be paid for their time; the amount has yet to be decided, the mayor’s office said.

-The Durkan administration has said the task force’s focus areas will be: Building Opportunity and an Inclusive Economy; Community Wealth Building and Preserving Cultural Spaces; Community Wellness; and Climate Justice and Green New Deal.
+The Durkan administration previously said the task force’s focus areas would be: Building Opportunity and an Inclusive Economy; Community Wealth Building and Preserving Cultural Spaces; Community Wellness; and Climate Justice and Green New Deal.
+Those are suggestions and the group will be able alter the list, the mayor’s office said Wednesday.

 These are the Equitable Communities Initiative Task Force members named by the mayor’s office Wednesday: